upstream-se/guidebook-draft/docs/meta/structural-governance/content-model/leaf-page/index.md

 ## Navigation format

-The “Where to go next” section must use the same rendering rules defined for intermediate pages.
+The “Where to go next” section must use a fixed order and a fixed rendering format.
+Each navigation entry must include the linked page descriptor.

+### Rendering format

-Each navigation entry is a two-line block.
+Each navigation entry is a two-line block:

-Line 1 begins with an arrow symbol, followed by a single space, followed by a single link, and ends with two spaces.
+- Line 1 begins with an arrow symbol, followed by a single space, followed by a single bold link, and ends with two spaces.

-Line 2 contains the linked page descriptor, indented by two spaces.
+- Line 2 contains the linked page descriptor, indented by two spaces.
+- The descriptor must reuse the linked page descriptor by removing the leading phrase “This page”.
+The remainder of the sentence must not be paraphrased.

-Each entry is separated from the next entry by a single empty line.
+- Each entry must be separated from the next entry by a single empty line.

-Order:
+- No bullet list syntax is used in the navigation section itself.
+- No additional labels are used.

+### Order

+Entries must appear in the following sequence, omitting those that do not exist:

-← Previous sibling
+- ← Previous sibling

-→ Next sibling
+- → Next sibling

-↑ Parent
+- ↑ Parent

-↑ Ancestor
+- ↑ Ancestor
   (Repeated as necessary up to the root)

+### Rules

-Only include entries that exist.
-Preserve the defined order.
+- Only include entries that exist.
+Do not display placeholders.
+- Preserve the order defined above.
+- List all ancestors explicitly in ascending order.
+The last ancestor listed is the root.
+- The section must be the final section of the page.
+- Complementary pages and contextual cross-links must not appear in this section.
+They must be placed contextually within the page body.

 ## Summary